Key takeaways:

 Back to high school science class: the lysosome organelle is inside almost every cell in the body.
 It is made up of a membrane that surrounds a bunch of different enzymes for breaking down proteins.
 This is a way our cells can clean up after themselves and also how they get rid of foreign invaders like bacteria.

-The autophagy pathway involves forming an organelle called an autophagosome, which is a vesicle that engulfs the things inside a cell that needs to be gotten rid of.
+The autophagy pathway involves forming an organelle called an autophagosome, which is a vesicle that engulfs the things inside a cell that need to be gotten rid of.
 My mental image is that the autophagosome is like a trashbag forming around the cellular junk that needs to be taken out.
 Then that trashbag (autophagosome) meets up with the lysosome, which is like throwing the trash into a big vat of bubbling acid (yep, I watched too much TV as a kid) with enzymes in it that break apart the trash.
 Perhaps add in a bit of chomping PacMan action to complete the mental picture?

 So what kind of “junk” is in our cells?
 This can be anything from unused or misfolded proteins to lipids to damaged organelles such as damaged mitochondria.
 Autophagy – or the creation of an autophagosome around the damaged organelle – then leads to its disposal via the lysosome.
 Additionally, intracellular bacteria and viruses are also engulfed and then destroyed (a specific type of autophagy called xenophagy).